 WARNING: It is also important to periodically check on the tightness of lug nuts.
-Torque wheels to 95 ft. lbs.
+See Chart in Specification Section in this manual for wheel torque ratings.
 Care should he taken at all times when handling the wheel because of possible damage to its appearance.